simeonkr/HaGL/README.md

 ## Usage

-To learn how to use HaGL please refer to the [Getting started guide](Overview.md), as well as the the [demo examples](examples/Graphics/HaGL/Examples) making use of the [demo library](src/Graphics/HaGL/Lib).
+To learn how to use HaGL please refer to the ["Getting Started" guide](Overview.md), as well as the the [demo examples](examples/Graphics/HaGL/Examples) making use of the [demo library](src/Graphics/HaGL/Lib).
 The complete documentation can be found on [Hackage](https://hackage.haskell.org/package/HaGL).